nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 			<td>The type of reaction experienced by the patient (allergic, adverse, intolerance)</td>
 			<td>0 to 1</td>
 			<td>optional</td>
 			<td>Text and if coding is available carried in Code of <b>AllergyIntolerance.type</b> FHIR element.
-For further information on certainty see see <a href="build_allergy_lists.html#type-of-reaction">Constructing Medication Lists(Type of reaction)</a></td>
+For further information on certainty see <a href="build_allergy_lists.html#type-of-reaction">Constructing Medication Lists(Type of reaction)</a></td>
 		</tr>
 		<tr>
 			<td>Evidence</td>
 			<td>Results of investigations that confirmed the certainty of the diagnosis.
 Examples might include results of skin prick allergy tests</td>
 			<td>0 to 1</td>
 			<td>optional</td>
 			<td>Free text.
 Note: structured FHIR Diagnosistic Reports are not currently supported in Transfer of Care.
-An attachment such as a pdf of a laboratory report may be included with a link as evidence.See section on <href="build_attachments.html">Use of attachments</a></td>
+An attachment such as a pdf of a laboratory report may be included with a link as evidence.See section on <a href="build_attachments.html">Use of attachments</a></td>
 		</tr>
 		<tr>
 			<td>Probability of recurrence</td>